Food Plot Forages: What Should I Plant?

 If you’re just about attracting deer for fall hunting, more than likely you will be planting an annual forage in the late summer or early fall.
 Annual plants grow for a few months, mature, and then die.
 On the other hand, if you want to attract and provide nourishment for your deer all year around, you are talking about growing both annuals and perennials.

-We generally recommend planting at least 60% of a property in perennial forages, which leaves the other 40% for annuals.
+When considering foot plot forage for whitetail deer, we generally recommend planting at least 60% of a property in perennial forages, which leaves the other 40% for annuals.
 If you are just starting out, you may choose to run late-season annuals for a year or two, but if you are serious about developing a property that holds and nurtures high-quality deer, your property should offer high-quality nutrition 24-7-365, and that means planting both annuals and perennials.

 Both annuals and perennials provide great nutrition with protein levels in the 25-35% range (depending on the season).
 The average white-tailed deer consumes 6-8 pounds of food per day and feeds approximately 6 times per day.
 An acre of food plot forage can provide 4 tons of high-quality forage per year.
 Good deer forages are highly digestible and a real boon to wildlife.

 We like perennials because they green up early in spring and produce well into the late fall and early winter.
 That way lactating does and bucks growing antlers will always have something nutritious to feed on.
 Perennial food plot mixes are generally clover-based plots, which are just fine with whitetails.
 Clover is the staple of the food plot industry and shows no signs of weakening.
-It is relatively easy to grow, easy to digest, and very nutritious at 25% protein.
+It is relatively easy to grow, easy for deer to digest, and very nutritious at 25% protein.
 Clover likes moist conditions and can tolerate “wet feet” to some extent.
 However, it does not like hot dry temperatures and generally goes dormant at about 85 degrees.
 Chicory, on the other hand, has a deep taproot and likes it hot and dry.
 Blending chicory with clover is a very sound approach to perennial food plots.
-The Whitetail Institute does a very nice job with their clover blends.
+Evolved Clover Pro does a very nice job with their clover blends.

 The main objective of planting fall annuals is to attract whitetails to hunting locations.
 Sure, late summer and early fall plantings feed deer, and some food is better than no food at all, but (especially in poor habitat areas) unless the seeding carries over into winter (like a few acres of brassicas or high sugar oats often will), the deer are getting a free lunch just when they need it least.